Outputs parsing

 This section describes the general approach used for the parsing of outputs produced by TURBOMOLE.

-In particular here we focus mainly on the text output that is written in the stdout
+In particular here we focus mainly on the text output that is written in the stdout.
+In the following

 Since some outputs are stored in files structured with data groups you can also use the DataGroups